How to Buy Shares Online in Ireland

 Share Trading Apps

-The increased availability and lower cost of share trading apps in recent years, has resulted in a rise in the number of younger people worldwide beginning to get involved in buying and selling shares.
+The increased availability and lower cost of share trading apps in recent years, has resulted in a rise in the number of people worldwide getting involved in buying and selling shares.

 Shares are no longer just for the wealthy or experts – investing in shares is now available to everyone.

-In the USA , share trading apps such as Robinhood and FreeTrade have grown in popularity in the past few years – but they are not available to Irish residents.
+In the USA , share trading apps such as Robinhood and FreeTrade grew in popularity in the past few years – but they are not available to Irish residents.

 However – there are some recent European newcomers to the mobile investment market in Ireland

-such as the UK based Lightyear and a German investment company called Trade Republic.
-Another is the Dutch firm BUX Zero
+such as the UK-based Lightyear and a German investment company Trade Republic.

 Important